 The primary benefits are zero gas costs, faster commit times, and increased transaction throughput.
 Faster commit times translate into lower latency, which allows for a better user experience.
 Zero gas costs benefits both developers and users and removes friction to mass adoption.

 SKALE Chains can also provide a significant amount of additional on-chain storage capacity for decentralized applications.
 Storing data on public chains is costly and limited whereas data storage within the SKALE Network is more extensive and economical thereby reducing the challenges app developers run into when addressing the storage needs of decentralized apps.

 Using an Execution Layer solution like the SKALE Network is highly effective for building and scaling Ethereum-based applications, opening up the potential for an ever-expanding spectrum of use cases from games and decentralized finance to productivity and media applications and everything in between.

-The SKALE Network offers a decentralized cloud for the provisioning and deployment of high-throughput low-latency blockchains.
-These blockchains are compatible with the Ethereum Virtual Machine (EVM) and offer configurable resource settings that include network size, transaction throughput, storage capacity, and enhanced security features.
+The SKALE Network offers a decentralized cloud for the provisioning and deployment of high-throughput low-latency SKALE Chains.
+These SKALE Chains are compatible with the Ethereum Virtual Machine (EVM) and offer configurable resource settings that include network size, transaction throughput, storage capacity, and enhanced security features.